SPICE is a program of the Freeman Spogli Institute for International Studies.

 Yes, students need a high level of English proficiency to engage successfully in this course.
 Students who score 90 or above on TOEFL should feel confident in their ability to participate fully.
 Within the application process, students also have the option to complete the Duolingo English Test and submit letters of recommendation from an English teacher.
 While the letters of recommendation and English tests are optional, we will request an interview in English for applicants.

-No, students do not need to have any prior academic exposure to any of the course topics or any specific prerequisites—green tech, fintech, health tech, or artificial intelligence.
-This course does not require, nor is focused on advanced scientific or quantitative skills.
+No, students do not need to have any prior academic exposure to any of the course topics or any specific prerequisites.
+This course does not require, nor is focused on advanced technical, scientific, or quantitative skills.

 No, we assess student applications holistically.